varunbhtt21/Pursuit_Of_Happiness_page/Readme.md

 ![](Pics/cnn.jpeg)

 Split of the data set into a 3:1 ratio for training and testing has been done.

-The Model has the following layers:
-1. Embedding Layer : The embedding layer is fed with 1-D moment description, which are 	then em-bedded into 2-D matrices.
-The size of the second dimension is 100, which means every word will be transformed into a 100-dimensional vector.
-For example, for a sentence with a length of 13, we first add 7 zeros in the front to reach the length 20.
-After passing the embedding layer, the size of the output matrix will be(20, 100).
-We have used pre-trained Glove as our embedding.
-2. Convolutional 	Layer : There is a 1D convolutional layer with kernels that produce 1-D 	vector after sliding over the 2-D matrix so formed from the embedding layer.
-3. Dropout Layer with a value 0.2
-4. Max Pooling Layer

 During training mini-batch gradient descent with batch size 32 and Adam optimizer is used with a learning rate of 0.1.
 The loss function used is binary cross entropy.